 In "Coyote's Kiss" of the Supernatural book, Dean jokingly asks Sam if he'd miss him too much to go on without him.
 Sam immediately looks away◊.

-In "Appointment in Samarra", Dean tells Death he wants to bring Sam's soul back instead of Michael's, even those he acknowledges that it's "damaged" (try "flayed to the raw nerve").
+In "Appointment in Samarra", Dean tells Death he wants to bring Sam's soul back instead of Adam's, even though he acknowledges that it's "damaged" (try "flayed to the raw nerve").

 In "Bloodlust", after Gordon refers to Sam as "Sammy", Sam coolly tells him that Dean is the only one that gets to call him that, after which we get a reaction shot of Dean smiling smugly to himself.

-Pointing out other people's Ho Yay seems to be Balthazar's hobby.
-When Sam is knocked out by Castiel breaking the Hell-wall, he calls him "Sleeping Beauty" and asks if Dean stole any kisses.
+When Sam is knocked out by Castiel breaking the Hell-wall, Balthazar (whose hobby seems to be snarking about other peoples' Ho Yay - see below) calls him "Sleeping Beauty" and asks if Dean stole any kisses.